Live Chat Now

 • Expands the types of jobs you can consider

 Certain jobs may require candidates to hold a CCS certification.
-If that’s the case, becoming a Certified Coding Specialist may help you broaden the list of jobs you might want to consider after graduation.
+Becoming a Certified Coding Specialist may help you pursue your career goals by broadening the list of jobs you might want to consider after graduation.

-Earning a certification can serve as a reminder of your accomplishments, skill level and boost your confidence for yourself, or when you want to advance your career.
+Earning a certification can serve as a reminder of your accomplishments and skill level, and boost your confidence for yourself, or when you want to advance your career.

 Prepare to Pursue Your CCS Certification with Help from DeVry